Text last updated 31 December 2017

 The Policing and Crime Act was passed in January, 2017 and received its Royal Assent.
 59,000 deceased gay men who were convicted of sexual offences which are no longer offences are now understood to have been automatically pardoned.
 Statutory pardons will also be granted to people still living who apply to have their convictions removed.
 There are understood to be 16,000 men in that category, and they can now apply.
 They have to fill in a form.

-A Bill to introduce pardons in Scotland for gay men convicted of lapsed offences, both deceased and living persons, was announced on 1 September 2017.
-The starting date for this measure is not known.
+The Historical Sexual Offences (Pardons and Disregards) (Scotland) Bill to introduce pardons in Scotland for gay men convicted of lapsed offences, both deceased and living persons, was announced on 1 September 2017.
+The Bill is currently being considered by the Scottish Parliament and is not yet passed.

 Public attitudes to public gay sex